vectorclouds/azure-landing-zone-blueprint/40-spoke-workloads/APP-TEAM-1/App-One/deployments/AUTHENTICATION_SETUP.md

 ## Step 3: Configure GitHub Secrets

-Go to your GitHub repository → Settings → Secrets and variables → Actions
+Go to your GitHub repository â†’ Settings â†’ Secrets and variables â†’ Actions

 Create these **Repository Secrets**: